AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 We have the basics for our Generative AI application now in place.
 Next let's test further and explore how well it responds to natural language interactions.

-## Test contextual follow up questions // TODO: update question flow
+## Test contextual follow up questions

 Humans interact with each other through conversations that have some *context* of what is being discussed.
 OpenAI's ChatGPT can also interact this way with humans.
 However, this capability is not native to an LLM itself.
 It must be implemented.
 Let's explore what happens when we test contextual follow up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.